xiaoj1e/todomvc/README.md

 We expect you to work as if this task was a normal project at work.
-So please write your code in a way that fits your intuitive notion of operating within best practices.
-Additionally, you should at the very least have a different commmit for each individual step, Ideally, more as you go through process of completing the take-home.
+So please write your code in a way that fits your intuitive notion of operating within best practices. ydditionally, you should at the very least have a different commmit for each individual objective, Ideally, more as you go through process of completing the take-home.
 Also we like to see your thought process and fixes as you make changes.
 So don't be afraid of committing code that you later edit.
 No need to squash those commits.